rbfx/rbfx-docs/pages/documentation/framework-overview/input.md

 ## Input Map

-The InputMap class is responsible for mapping keyboard keys, gamepad buttons, or axis movement to logical actions in a game engine.
+The \ref InputMap class is responsible for mapping keyboard keys, gamepad buttons, or axis movement to logical actions in a game engine.
 The class provides an interface for defining and managing input mappings, which can be used to trigger specific actions in the game.

 The InputMap is serializable.
 You can define default map in game resources and override in a configuration folder.
 Because of that it is recommended to use the helper method to load the map:
 ```cpp